 Publishing Assistant is intended for use by the typesetter and support staff directly involved in the scripture publishing process.
 It is not intended for general use by translators and translation teams.
 Implementation of Publishing Assistant should be discussed with your agency support person so that project registration and user orientation and training can be arranged.

 Requirement for Project Registration

 Paratext requires project registration, which is distinct from User Registration.
 The registration status of a project in Paratext determines it’s level of access to Paratext features, or access to the use of Publishing Assistant for page layout.
 The level of access can be different for different projects on your computer.
 A project must receive Publisher Tier status in order to be used with Publishing Assistant.
 Projects which are not in direct competition with existing translation projects will normally be registered and approved with this tier.

 Requirement for Training

-Many aspects of the Publishing Assistant application provide an intuitive graphical interface, or anticipate the users’ familiarity with Adobe InDesign features and its user interface.
-However, there are procedures and techniques used by Publishing Assistant which still require some explanation, if they are to be used effectively.
+Many aspects of the Publishing Assistant application provide an intuitive user interface.
+However, there are procedures and techniques used by Publishing Assistant which require some orientation and explanation if they are to be used effectively.
 This is true in particular for users with more limited background in the work of Bible typesetting.
 Use of Publishing Assistant also assumes a basic familiarity with Adobe InDesign features and its user interface.

 UBS and SIL have a common understanding that Publishing Assistant will be supplied to new users only in combination with participation in training or support process recognized by UBS or SIL.
-“Apprenticeship” style arrangements where new users work closely with an experienced mentor may be considered as an alternative to other forms of training.
-There are some notable benefits to this type of mentoring arrangement, including the development of local user communities where support can be focused more easily on common issues and needs.
+“Apprenticeship” style arrangements where new users work closely with an experienced mentor are an alternative to other forms of training.
+There are benefits to this type of mentoring arrangement, including the development of local user communities where support can be focused on common project needs.
 A mentor should normally operate in this capacity with the awareness and support of the organisation’s publishing department leadership.